 Methodology and Limitations

-We surveyed 1,013 eligible Americans about how they plan on spending their coronavirus stimulus check using Amazon Mechanical Turk.
+We surveyed 1,013 eligible Americans about how they intend to spend their coronavirus stimulus check using Amazon Mechanical Turk.
 To be included in the study, respondents were required to complete the survey in one attempt and pass an attention-check question in the middle of the questionnaire.

 An explanation of the Coronavirus Aid, Relief, and Economic Security (CARES) Act payout was provided to respondents at the beginning of the survey and was available for reference while answering the questions.
 The study was conducted from March 28, 2020, through March 29, 2020.